- Home

 Costing out a cow track

-What should you consider when working out the cost of your new cow track?
-Here we explain the different expenses to account for when calculating the cost of your chosen track design.
+What should you consider when calculating the cost of a new cow track?
+Below, we explain the different expenses to account for.

 Working out the cost of your cow track

-• Do your calculations based on the quantities of material you’ll need to achieve your desired width, depth and length of track
+Do your calculations based on the quantities of materials you’ll need to get your desired width, depth and length of track.

-• If you’re using chalk, sand, rubble or shale, make sure you get a quote for the correct grade of material, as it can vary a lot
+If you’re using chalk, sand, rubble or shale, make sure you get a quote for the correct grade of material, as it can vary.

 Useful links